 Almost all auto wrecks are the fault of someone, whether it’s another driver or the government agency responsible for maintaining the roadway you were traveling on, for example.

-Determining what caused the accident will help identify who was responsible.
+Determining what caused the accident in Baton Rouge will help identify who was responsible.
 There can also be more than one person responsible for an accident.
 Louisiana uses a system called comparative negligence to examine each party’s involvement in the wreck and resulting injuries.

 If the injured person is assigned some of the responsibility for the car crash, the damages he or she can receive will be reduced by the percentage of fault assigned.

-The Cause of Your Collision Will Determine Fault
+The Cause of Your Car Accident Will Determine Fault

 The first step in any personal injury claim is identifying all of the factors that contributed to the accident and then determining who was responsible for causing those same factors.
-A large number of auto wrecks are actually caused by multiple parties, and naming all of them in your claim will allow you to maximize your potential compensation.
+A large number of car accidents in Baton Rouge are actually caused by multiple parties, and naming all of them in your claim will allow you to maximize your potential compensation.

-Detailed below are just a few of the potential factors your Baton Rouge car accident lawyer will help you investigate:
+Detailed below are just a few of the potential factors your car accident attorney will help you investigate:

 - Distracted Driving – From cell phone use to eating while driving to arguing with passengers, distracted driving is one of the leading causes of traffic crashes.